casper-borretzen/casper-borretzen.github.io/_posts/2024-06-04-roguelike-devlog2.md

 ### Implementation
 ---

+I'll setup a most basic *Map* class that contains a grid of nullable bools in a 2D array called `map`.

+Gridpoints with a *null* values is void space, *false* values means a wall is there and gridpoints that are set to *true*  are open traversable spaces.

+The *Map* class contains a binary tree that is used to build the map and set the values in the `map` array.

 A binary tree contains nodes, so I'll need to create a node class.
 I'll call this *BspNode*.

 I'll also need a class for the tree.
 I'll call this class *BspTree*.